 How to Feed Your Dog Banana

-- Mash it up with his food.
+- Mash it up with their food.

 - Freeze the whole banana, peel it, and slice it.